ZeroNullx/plutonium-zombies-gsc-scripts/bo1_scripts/README.md

 Shows zombie health and remaining count each round for testing or balancing.

 `zm_no_perk_limit.gsc`
 Removes the 4-perk limit so all perks can be collected.
+Requires `/map/_zombiemode_perks.gsc`

 `zm_secret_points.gsc`
 Gives players bonus points when aiming and meleeing on specific rounds.